Associated Alcohols & Breweries (AABL) Q1 FY26: How This Stock Uncorked 34% Profit Growth Amidst Market Turmoil

 Charting the Strategic Compass: Premiumization and Pan-India Ambitions

 AABL is firmly on a path to becoming a pan-India player with a significant push towards premiumization, a trend strongly supported by rising disposable incomes and urbanization in India.
+This aligns perfectly with the “domestic-growth themes” favoured in the current Indian economic context.

 Operational Footing & Capital Discipline